Holidays Calendar for September 21, 2016

 • 1866 Born: Charles Nicolle, French bacteriologist who was awarded the 1928 Nobel Prize in Physiology or Medicine for his work on epidemic typhus.

-• 1866 Born: Herbert George Wells, English novelist, historical, and journalist.
-He is best known for his science fiction stories, such as The War of the Worlds.
+• 1866 Born: Herbert George Wells, English novelist, historian, and journalist.
+He is best known for his science fiction works, such as The War of the Worlds.

 • 1860 Died: Arthur Schopenhauer, German philosopher who influenced many thinkers.
 His best known work is The World as Will and Representation.